oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    You have added necessary rule to allow incoming traffic on 1521.

    b.
-Configure connectivity from ZDM service host.

-   We have already verified this on lab 4 task 3 (ssh connectivity is done thorugh port 22).

-   c.
 Configure connectivity from source database server to target database server.

    We are using SQL*Net connectivity for this lab which requires SCAN name of target database server resolvable from source database server.